-A study of the learning process in the light of the various systems of learning theory and major research evidence.
+A study of learning processes in light of the various systems of learning theory and major research evidence.
+Through examination of psychological perspectives, theoretical constructs, and various noteworthy behavioral scientists, students gain a further understanding of the principles of how humans, and other species, learn.
 Prerequisite: PSY 213.